johnbfox/blog/content/pages/about.md

 Outside of work you'll probably find me outside.
 I'm an avid snowboarder, hiker, and soccer player/fan; also getting my feet wet with rock climbing.
 I also love music, cooking, and travel.

 Drop me a line if you ever want to talk software, startups, snowboarding, or the English Premier League (unless you're an Arsenal fan 😉).
-Cheers!
+Take it easy!